Skyscanner/backpack-react-native/lib/bpk-component-text-link/README.md

 ### BpkTextLink

-This component creates a clickable instance of the `BpkText` component and accepts the same props as [`BpkText`](/components/text/?platform=native), alongside the following:
+This component creates a pressable instance of the `BpkText` component and accepts the same props as [`BpkText`](/components/text/?platform=native), alongside the following:

 | Property            | PropType                  | Required | Default Value |
 | ------------------- | ------------------------- | -------- | ------------- |